vuestorefront/vue-storefront/README.md

         </a>
       </td>
       <td align="left" valign="top">
-Try out our open demo and if you like it **first give us some star on Github ★** and then contact us on [Slack](https://join.slack.com/t/vuestorefront/shared_invite/enQtMzA4MTM2NTE5NjM2LTI1M2RmOWIyOTk0MzFlMDU3YzJlYzcyYzNiNjUyZWJiMTZjZjc3MjRlYmE5ZWQ1YWRhNTQyM2ZjN2ZkMzZlNTg) or via contributors@vuestorefront.io
+Try out our open demo and if you like it **first give us some star on Github ★** and then contact us on <a href="https://slack.vuestorefront.io">Slack</a> or via contributors@vuestorefront.io
       </td>
 </tr>
   </tbody>